INNVTV/NetCore-Clean-Architecture/README.md

 MediatR

 ## Dependency Injection and CoreConfiguration
 Dependency Injection is handled through the default .Net Core Service Provider.
-An ICoreConfiguration interface is used to encapsulate many infrastructure related settings and 3rd party service connectors.
+An ICoreConfiguration interface is used to encapsulate many applcation related settings.
+3rd party service connectors are set up through various interfaces such as IDocumentContext, IStorageContext and IRedisContext.

 This is a helper class found in **Core.Common** that allows us to grouop many application, infrastructure and persitence related settings and connectors into a single class within our DI Container.